d-j-e/SNPPar_test/README.md

 Note: add '-E S' for 'simple' sorting; 'intermediate' sorting is default

-Example output of 'time' command for the SNPPar run:
+Example output of 'time' command for a SNPPar run:

     real        10.17		<- run time (-t)
     user         8.71